COHCCC/stGCC/README.md

 *Note: Files needed to generate `FFD1.mat` are located in `FFD1` folder, make sure when running the notbook, the path to required files are correct.

-Once get the file FFD1.mat using the tutorial (make sure it is stored in `data` subdirectory), run the following command line in the terminal:
+Once get the file `FFD1.mat` using the tutorial (make sure it is stored in `data` subdirectory), run the following command line in the terminal:

 ```python gcc/tune_power.py --dataset=FFD1 --max_power=30```

 ```python gcc/tune_power.py --dataset FFD1 --max_power 10```

 Output file will be `pred_label_only.csv` in `/annotation` folder.
-For downstream visulation, please
+The post processing section will combine the predict label with barcode, form the similar format of `tissue_position.csv`, thereby enabling its future utilization in visualizations via R studio.
+For downstream visulation, please refer to:

 ### 4. Citation